maxjogobella/todo_list/README.md

 ![logo](https://github.com/maxnotmaximchik/todo_list/assets/106059025/37d6a90d-113f-4be1-a7a7-c9e1c88fc080)
 ## Description
 This feature helps you organize your thoughts and tasks in a simple and convenient way.
+A simple application.
+I didn't pay attention to the UI.
+Here the notes are sorted by priority (red on top).
+All fields and checkboxes are valid.
+If an error occurs with the database or something, the user is notified with Toast (using the ViewModel).
+Unit tests of the database have been done (will be updated).
+Swipe without animation.

 ## Stack
 Kotlin/MVVM/Room/MocKK